koh-jx/GEQ19C/README.md

 </p>

 ## Usage

+This bot is uploaded to Heroku using the Heroku CLI & Github Desktop

 ### Getting API Token
 Using Telegram's in-app bot Botfather, generate a key to set up your bot, and set it up in GEQBot.py main():
  ```